AnyBlok/anyblok-book/ajouter_un_web_service.md

 # Ajouter un web service

-We use Pyramid to add Rest API and tiny web client.
+We use Pyramid to add a Rest API and a tiny web client.

 1)  Add the pyramid dependencies

-1.1) add the dependencie anyblok_pyramid in the setup.py of the distribution
+1.1) add the dependency anyblok_pyramid in the setup.py of the distribution

 ::